ggloor/recipes/bbq_sauce.md

 - just a little less than 1/3 cup brown sugar

-- 3/4 cup ketchup

-- 1/4 cup spicy barbecue sauce
+- 3/4 cup ketchup and 1/4 cup spicy barbecue sauce (can use more of one and less of other .... if no bbq sauce, add extra hot sauce and spices)

 - 1/4 cup lemon juice

-- 1 Tbsp Worchestershire sauce
+- 1 Tbsp Worcestershire sauce

 - 1 tsp Dijon mustard